Xanthelasma

 1. CO Ablative Laser Resurfacing

-• Our preferred treatment method for most cases.
+• The preferred treatment method for most cases.

 • The CO₂ laser precisely removes the cholesterol deposits while minimising damage to surrounding skin.